CartoDB/documentation/app/content/carto3-workspace/developers/carto-for-developers.md

 ![Developers create new application](/img/cloud-native-workspace/developers/developers_creating_application.png)

-For creating a new application, click on *Create new* button.
+To create a new application, click on *Create new* button.
 Then you will see the new application setup options.
 You can create a new application with basic information, or a new application that includes advanced settings.

 ##### Creating applications with basic information